 Their patronages are particularly relevant to the situation.
 Let us join our voices to theirs.

-In Thailand, a simple prayer written and put to music by students of the Lek Nai Tung Kwang school has accompanied the round-the-clock news coverage of the search and rescue operation at the Tham Luang Nang Non cave in far northern Chiang Rai province.
+In Thailand, a written and put to music by students of the Lek Nai Tung Kwang school has accompanied the round-the-clock news coverage of the search and rescue operation at the Tham Luang Nang Non cave in far northern Chiang Rai province.